dev-bootcamp-2019/final-project-nathalie-ckc/README.md

 * When the Metamask Login pops up, I use my mnemonic, but this time it's for my Rinkeby accounts that have testnet Ether.
 * When the approval screen pops up, I approve the connection to the Web3 API.
 * I make sure that Metamask is connected to Rinkeby

 ![Select Rinkeby testnet](images/select_rinkeby.png "Select Rinkeby testnet in Metamask")

-I basically run through the same steps in this YouTube video as I did in the previous one, except that this one is on Rinkeby testnet and I show one of the transactions on Etherscan at the end:
+I basically run through the same steps in this YouTube video as I did in the previous one, except that this one is on Rinkeby testnet and I show one of the transactions on Etherscan at the end.

+**Video:**

 [![YouTube video demonstrating the DApp on Rinkeby](http://img.youtube.com/vi/h3718tlRO20/0.jpg)](http://www.youtube.com/watch?v=h3718tlRO20)